-In July 2019, we received a cost reimbursement research award from Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator ("CARB-X"), a public-private partnership funded in part by the Biomedical Advanced Research and Development Authority ("BARDA") within the U.S. Department of Health and Human Services.
+In July 2019, we received a cost-reimbursement research award from Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator ("CARB-X"), a public-private partnership funded under a Cooperative Agreement from Assistant Secretary for Preparedness and Response/Biomedical Advanced Research and Development Authority ("BARDA") and by awards from Wellcome Trust, Germany's Federal Ministry of Education and Research, the United Kingdom Global Antimicrobial Resistance Innovation Fund and the Bill & Melinda Gates Foundation.
 In connection with this funding, we entered into a cost-reimbursement sub-award agreement with the Trustees of Boston University, the administrator of the program.
-The initial award provided funding up to four years to develop a universal vaccine to prevent infections caused by Group A Strep bacteria, which include pharyngitis, impetigo and necrotizing fasciitis, at an amount equal to 50% of reimbursable expenses up to specified amounts.
-The initial award committed initial funding of up to \$1.6 million and, subject to a CARB-X decision to extend the option, up to \$15.1 million in total funding available upon achievement of development milestones over the next four years.
+The initial award provided the potential for funding up to four years to develop a universal vaccine to prevent infections caused by Group A Strep bacteria, which include pharyngitis, impetigo and necrotizing fasciitis, at an amount equal to 50% of reimbursable expenses up to specified amounts.
+The initial award committed initial funding of up to \$1.6 million and, subject to a CARB-X decision to extend the options, up to \$15.1 million in total funding available upon achievement of development milestones over the next four years.
 Specified research expenditures are reimbursable expenses associated with agreed-upon activities needed to advance the research project supported by the grant.
 These expenditures can include labor, laboratory supplies, travel, consulting and third-party vendor research and development support costs.

 Income from grants is recognized in the period during which the related specified expenses are incurred, provided that the conditions under which the grants were provided have been met.
-Grant income of \$1.0 million and \$1.4 million was recognized under this award and recorded in Other income (expense), net in the statement of operations and comprehensive loss during the three and six months ended June 30, 2020, respectively.
-No grant income was recognized for the three and six months ended June 30, 2019.
-A grant receivable of \$1.0 million and \$0.2 million representing unreimbursed, eligible costs incurred under the CARB-X agreement was recorded and included in prepaid expenses and other current assets in the balance sheet as of June 30, 2020 and December 31, 2019, respectively.
+We recognized \$0.8 million and \$0.1 million of grant income under this award and recorded the amounts in Other income (expense), net in the statement of operations and comprehensive loss during the three months ended September 30, 2020 and 2019, respectively.
+We recognized \$2.2 million and \$0.1 million of grant income for the nine months ended September 30, 2020 and 2019, respectively.
+A grant receivable of \$0.8 million and \$0.2 million representing unreimbursed, eligible costs incurred under the CARB-X agreement was recorded and included in prepaid expenses and other current assets in the balance sheet as of September 30, 2020 and December 31, 2019, respectively.